sudnya/video-classifier/minerva-technical-documentation.md

 ## 3. Classification

 ## System
-The system is composed of the following main components:
+The system is composed of the following main component libraries:

-1. The artificial neural network
+* The artificial neural network
-2. The optimization library
+* The optimization library
-3. The linear algebra library
+* The linear algebra library
-4. The video library
+* The video library

+These libraries are used internally by the following interfaces:

+* The model builder
+* The supervised learning module
+* The unsupervised learning module
+* The classification module

+In Minerva, the classification system is called a Model.
+Models contain a serialized representation of the entire system, including all neural networks and associated metadata.
+The model builder is used to create a blank model with new parameters (network topology, labels, etc).

+Once a model has been created, it can be updated with supervised or unsupervised learning, or it can be used directly to perform classification.
+Minerva currently supports video and image input data sets, but none of the modules are tied to this representation.
+Supporting a new input format (e.g. text or numeric data) would simply require a new driver application that converts the input into a standardized vector of floating point values, and presents it to the existing models.

+The details of the libraries and modules are described next.

+### The Neural Network Library

  Each neural network contains multiple layers.
 Each layer is represented as a collection of sparse matrices.
 The neural network library starts by initializing the network randomly.
 The inputs to the neural network are pixels of a down-sampled image in the form of a matrix.
 We use the back-propagation

-2. The optimization library
+### The optimization library
+### The linear algebra library
-3. The matrix library
+### The video library

-4. Tools (to read in video, images & convert them into Matrix)
+### The model builder
+### The supervised learning module
+### The unsupervised learning module
+### The classification module